EduardJrFlores/DSA-Assignment/README.md

 the associated data to "answers.txt".

-In summary, this program contains three files: "Assignment.py" containing the code, "values.txt" containing the values of x, and "answers.txt" containing the answers of each expression chosen by the user except option 11 which plots every expression.
+In summary, this program contains three files: "Assignment.py" containing the code, "values.txt" containing the values of x, and "answers.txt" containing the answers of each expression chosen by the user.

 These are the documentation for the results of the program: